ucsb-cs16/ucsb-cs16.github.io/topics/ssh/index.md

 2. Click on that icon to open the search menu.
 Then type "terminal" and click on the "Terminal" application which appears:

 ![ubuntu-search](ssh-screenshots/ubuntu-search.png)

+3. Follow the command for MacOS from above, you should be prompted with the same messages, prompts to enter your COE password.
+Once successful, you should now be connected to CSIL through SSH, under Windows' CMD